-National Students Arts Competition
+National Students Arts Competition (NSAC)

-The National Students Arts Competition (NSAC) ran its 55th year in 2022, inspiring more young artists to use art to foster and inspire nation-building.
-With the theme "Sulong Sining", the former meaning charging forward, and the latter meaning art, this year's competition invited students from all over the country to share their visions for their country through mediums such as watercolor, oil, acrylic painting, as well as sculpture and digital fine arts.
+The (NSAC) ran its 55th year in 2022, inspiring more young artists to use art to foster and inspire nation-building.
+With the theme "Sulong Sining", the former meaning charging forward, and the latter meaning art, the 2022 competition invited students from all over the country to share their visions for their country through mediums such as watercolor, oil, acrylic painting, as well as sculpture and digital fine arts.

-1st Place in Watercolor "Dalangin, Pagasa at Pangarap"
+1st Place in Watercolor "Dalangin, Pag-asa at Pangarap"